-- an extraordinary meeting of the members' complaints panel, which will be formed of the first three, impartial, Members available.
+- an extraordinary meeting of the members' complaints panel, which will be formed of the first two, impartial, Members available and an independent panel member.

 The nature of the complaint and who the complaint is against will determine at which level the stage 3 procedures occur.
 This is the final stage of the complaints procedure.